Harrison, New York: Areas and neighborhoods

 The boundaries of the town of Harrison are the approximate shape of a figure-eight.
 The southern half is known as simply Harrison, or downtown, while the hamlets of Purchase and West Harrison are located in the northern portion of the town.
 The "downtown" southern half of Harrison is divided into four general areas: Brentwood Plaza, Sunny Ridge, Sterling Ridge/The Trails, and the Village part of Harrison.

 West Harrison is an isolated community, lodged between a tall hill bordered by a lake, Interstate 287, a tall relatively steep hill, and a cliff at the northern edge.
 Because of this, there is a general lack of street entrances.
 There is really only one road into it, although there are a few other "back" ways into it.
 The road is called Lake Street, flanked on one side by Silver Lake Park, bordering the lake, and by a small business district on the other side of the street.
 West Harrison contains the Passidomo Veterans Memorial Park and Pool and the Leo Mintzer Center.
 West Harrison also contains the site of the Battle of White Plains from the Revolutionary War.
 West Harrison is also the home of Buckout Road, which was said to have been a home of witches, albinos, and slaughters.

 Downtown is split into the four sections mentioned above, and is flanked by Interstate 95, the Hutchinson River Parkway, and the Metro-North Railroad.
-The manmade lines create isolation to areas, with few areas to cross each.
+The man-made lines create isolation to areas, with few areas to cross each.
 Harrison's only middle school, Louis M. Klein Middle School, and only High School, Harrison High School, are located in the "downtown" area.
 The four areas of downtown, as separated by the boundaries of Interstate 95 and the railroad tracks as well as separated by wealth gaps, are very diverse.
 The "Downtown" with Halstead Ave as the main thoroughfare, starting on the City of Rye border, is parallel to the Metro North railroad, delivers traffic into the Village of Mamaroneck.
 This area consists of mixed use century old buildings with new luxury rentals taking over the area.
 Flanking Halstead Ave are streets consisting of older two- family homes with new duplexes gentrifying the community.
 The housing stock consists of every wealth level.